 Devaluation is any change that reduces what a given number of points can buy.
 The change can be visible — a published increase in the number of points required for a specific redemption — or hidden, which is usually more damaging because members notice later.

 A dynamic pricing implementation.
-A program replaces a published award chart with variable pricing tied to cash rate.
-The same redemption that cost a fixed amount of points may now cost significantly more, with no published ceiling.
+A program replaces a published award chart with variable pricing tied to the cash rate.
+The same redemption that cost a fixed number of points now has no ceiling.
+Hilton’s top-tier properties reaching 250,000 points per night is a direct consequence of uncapped dynamic pricing.

-A benefit reduction.
-The 5th-night-free benefit gets restricted to certain elite tiers, or the suite-upgrade benefit becomes more limited in scope.
-The point balance didn’t change, but the value layered on top of it shrank.
+A benefit restriction.
+The suite upgrade benefit narrows to a shorter list of hotels.
+The 5th-night-free perk gets restricted to higher elite tiers.
+The point balance stays the same, but the premium value layered on top of it shrinks.

 How and Why Devaluation Happens

-Loyalty programs are managed as businesses, and points are liabilities on the issuing company’s books.
+Loyalty programs are managed as businesses, and points are liabilities on the issuing company’s balance sheet.
 Every outstanding point represents a future obligation.
-When point liability grows faster than redemption activity — typically because members earn more points than they redeem — programs face a balance sheet problem.
+When point liability grows faster than redemption activity — because members earn more points than they redeem — programs face increasing pressure to adjust the equation.

-The standard response is to adjust either how points are earned, how they’re redeemed, or both.
-Earning adjustments are politically harder; redemption adjustments tend to come first, and they typically arrive as quiet category changes, modest increases in published award rates, or shifts to dynamic pricing that obscure the change.
+The standard lever is redemption mechanics.
+Earning adjustments are politically harder, since members equate earning rates with program generosity.
+Redemption adjustments tend to arrive first, and they typically come as quiet category changes, increases in published award floors, or shifts to dynamic pricing that obscure the change in the noise of variable rates.

-Member behavior also drives devaluation.
-When a particular redemption becomes a known sweet spot — a transfer partnership, a specific hotel at a low category, a partner airline at a fixed rate — sophisticated members concentrate redemption activity there.
-The program responds by closing or repricing the sweet spot.
+Member behavior also drives targeted devaluations.
+When a specific redemption becomes a known sweet spot — a transfer partnership at 1:1, a hotel at a low category, a partner airline at a fixed premium-cabin rate — concentrated redemption activity follows.
+The program identifies the drain and closes it.
+The Capital One/Emirates situation is a clean example: as Emirates became a well-publicized transfer target for premium cabin redemptions, the economics stopped working and partner banks walked away one by one.

 The Compound Effect